FelixAnna/web-service-dlw/readme.md

 ## deployments
 deployment/kubernetes/*.yaml: no autoscaler configurations in the deployments templements;
-deployment/kubernetes/dlw-helm: no autoscaler configurations in the deployments templements;
-deployment/kubernetes/dlw-helm-autoscaling: include autoscaler configurations which only supported by kubectl 1.23.* or above, require latest docker desktop or minikube.
+deployment/kubernetes/dlw-helm: no autoscaler configurations in the deployments templements; only support up to kubectl 1.22.* deployment/kubernetes/dlw-helm-autoscaling: include autoscaler configurations which only supported by kubectl 1.23.* or above, requires latest docker desktop or minikube.

 ## prepare
 1. register OAuth Apps in https://github.com/settings/developers